PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "So I am told Samga, but let that be a punishment for letting these dilettantes through in the first place."

 Samga nodded and turned to go.
-"Wait," commanded Dimsbury and he turned his attention on the wide-eyed Asarah, who was staring at the pit in the center of the room.
+"Wait," commanded Dimsbury and he turned his attention on the wide-eyed Asarah, who was still staring at the pit in the center of the room.

 "You.
 Yes," Dimsbury snapped his fingers, "Yoo-hoo."